 Our consolidated financial statements are prepared in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 Accounting policies, methods and estimates are an integral part of the preparation of our consolidated financial statements in accordance with U.S. GAAP and, in part, are based upon management's current judgments.
 Those judgments are normally based on knowledge and experience with regard to past and current events and assumptions about future events.
 Certain accounting policies, methods and estimates are particularly sensitive because of their significance to our consolidated financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.
 While there are a number of significant accounting policies, methods and estimates affecting our consolidated financial statements which are described in Note 1 "The Company and a Summary of Significant Accounting Policies" to our consolidated financial statements, areas that are particularly significant include:

-- Revenue recognition policies;
+- Revenue recognition policies; and - Business combinations.

-- Stock-based compensation;

-- Income taxes; and

-- Business combinations, intangible assets and goodwill impairment

 Revenue Recognition